serenita-org/vero/docs/running_vero.md

 The gas limit value to pass on to external block builders during validator registrations.

+Can be set individually for each validator through the Keymanager API.

 *Note: this does not affect the gas limit value of the connected CL or EL clients.*